 Currently, once the PAs go through the existing IOU-specific PRG, they are able to contract and proceed with program launch.
 The following three options are presented based on previous discussions: (1) all contracts go through an Advice Letter (AL) process (potentially utilizing different Tier ALs for different types of contracts), (2) only submit contracts that reach a certain agreed-upon threshold (e.g., level of risk, size of project, budget, etc.) or if there are any disagreements in the EE-PRG/IE review process, and (3) continue the current process.

-The fundamental issue at hand is to provide an opportunity for EE-PRG members to raise concerns with a particular contract if/when the IE and EE-PRG members raised a concern in the informal process, but their input was not taken into consideration.
+The fundamental issue is to provide an opportunity for EE-PRG members to raise concerns with a particular contract if/when the IE and EE-PRG members raised a concern in the informal process, but their input was not taken into consideration.
 This process is currently available in the Procurement Review group, providing the utilities with a clear sense of the potential challenges that will arise in a protest if not resolved ahead of the Advice Letter filing.
 It also allows the IOU to submit the contract for CPUC approval if it feels it can provide sufficient justification to address the protest.

 The current PRG process currently has no formal recourse because contracts presented to the PRG are not subject to Commission approval.
 This could also create a time consuming process with a high degree of uncertainty if a party raises concerns with a specific contract and the CPUC wishes to investigate that contract for reasonableness, thereby delaying the process on an unknown timeline.
 To address these issues, below is a summary of the Pros and Cons of the options.